singlestore-labs/singlestore-wasm-toolkit/crates/debugger/README.md

 When you run the debugger, you will see it's output in one of the VSCode terminals.
 Look for the phrase `tide::server Server listening on http://0.0.0.0:3000`.
 That's where your logs will go!

-Now send another request to the debugger from an HTTP client or SingleStore, and you should see something like the following output:
+Now send another request to the debugger from an HTTP client or SingleStoreDB, and you should see something like the following output:

 ```
 tide::log::middleware <-- Request received